VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Introduction

 Humans naturally interpret visual scenes through structured language, such as ``the blue cup on the wooden table," to identify objects through a sequence of semantic relations.
 This fundamental human skill is formalized in the vision-language task of Referring Expression Comprehension (REC), where the goal is to localize a target object in an image based on a natural language description \citep{qiao2020referring}.
 This task has broad applicability, including vision-language navigation \citep{wang2021structured, zhang2024interactive}, human-robot interaction \citep{shridhar2022cliport, jin2025referring}, and text-to-image retrieval~\citep{lee2024interactive}.

 Early REC approaches relied on supervised end-to-end models that directly map textual queries to image regions~\citep{yu2018mattnet, kamath2021mdetr, yan2023universal}, which lack generalization.
 More recent work has moved toward compositional and LLM-driven reasoning, where a query is parsed into a program or sequence of modular operators for object detection, attribute filtering, and spatial reasoning~\citep{subramanian2022reclip, han2024zero, shen2024groundvlp}.
 These methods often build on open-vocabulary detectors (OVDs)~\citep{li2022grounded, liu2024grounding, xiao2024florence} to align visual candidates with natural-language cues and generalize to unseen compositions~\citep{suris2023vipergpt, ke2024hydra, cai2025naver, chen2025flora}.
-While this line of work improves interpretability and compositional generalization, it still lacks any verification of intermediate reasoning steps.
+While improving interpretability, these methods still lack verification of intermediate reasoning steps.

 In existing compositional pipelines, intermediate outputs, such as object proposals, attribute matches, and spatial relations, are typically assumed to be correct and are propagated without explicit checks.
-This leaves the system vulnerable to cascading errors, especially when OVDs produce high-confidence false positives for non-existent objects~\citep{li2023evaluating, gao2024t-rex}.
+This leaves the system vulnerable to cascading errors, especially when OVDs produce high-confidence false positives for non-existent objects~\citep{li2023evaluating}.
 The problem is particularly severe in no-target cases, where pipelines are effectively forced to select one of these false positives as the answer.
 Moreover, many of these systems suffer from efficiency and scalability issues: (i) existing systems often place heavy multimodal LLMs in the inner loop, which leads to substantial latency, and (ii) program generation is tightly coupled with execution, often requiring regeneration of a separate program for each frame in a video, causing computational cost to grow linearly.

 To address these challenges, we propose Verification-Integrated Reasoning Operators (VIRO), a neuro-symbolic framework that integrates verification at the operator level.
 Our pipeline first uses an LLM to translate a natural-language description into a sequence of executable operators, and then executes them sequentially, as illustrated in Figure~\ref{fig:viro}.
 Each applicable operator not only performs a reasoning action but also validates its own result.
 These include uncertainty verification, where lightweight CLIP-based filters suppress high-confidence false positives from OVDs, and logical verification, which checks whether spatial and relational constraints are actually satisfied.
 When verification does not pass, indicating that no valid target exists, the operator abstains and triggers early termination, enabling explicit no-target detection.